ArduPilot/ardupilot_wiki/dev/source/docs/using-gazebo-simulator-with-sitl.rst

 .. warning::

-   If you find that some of these instructions are outdated, please open an issue on  for  ardupilot_wiki repositary on github.
+   If you find that some of these instructions are outdated, please open an issue for the ardupilot_wiki repository on github.

 .. tip::